 Borders can also be created for a single column or an individual slice in a chart.
 If you are using a stacked chart, a portion of a stacked column or stacked bar chart:

 - Select the column, slice or portion of a stacked column or bar in the chart.

-- Use the slider to turn on the Border feature.
+- Use the toggle to turn on the Border feature.

 - Enter a number for the border width in pixels.

 - Use the Line Color icon to choose a color.

 Note: When you create a border around a column, slide or a portion of a stacked chart, a border is also created around that value in the legend for easy identification.

 Background Colors for Charts